 US shale gas production continues to rise - the US now accounts for 22% of global gas production.
 In spite of increasing demand, US gas prices at the Henry Hub traded around \$2.25/MMBtu for most of October.
-With forecasts for a modestly cold winter ahead, futures prices on the NYMEX have tracked upwards to \$2.50/ MMBtu, but this is still low by historical standards.
-Growing US exports of LNG - the US may be the world's largest LNG export lower US gas prices worldwide, at least where traded gas prices are paid for feerlstock
+With forecasts for a modestly cold winter ahead, futures prices on the NYMEX have tracked upwards to \$2.50/MMBtu, but this is still low by historical standards.
+Growing US exports of LNG - the US may be the world's largest LNG exporter by 2024 - are also starting to export lower US gas prices worldwide, at least where traded gas prices are paid for feedstock.